Plastic Surgery Interactive / Ocbody.com is a Community Service of Orange County California Plastic Surgeon John Di Saia MD

-Breast Reconstruction - After Mastectomy
+Breast Reconstruction - After Breast Cancer

-Breast Cancer is unfortunately quite common is Southern California.
+Breast Cancer is unfortunately quite common in Southern California.
 The incidence is about 1 in 8 American women over the course of a lifetime.
 Breast Reconstruction offers women treated by Mastectomy the opportunity to approach normalcy once again.
 Some interesting facts:

 • Breast reconstruction is quite a bit more difficult than cosmetic breast surgery in the majority of cases.